 - 1.10 Directive 2001/42/EC relates to the assessment of the effects of certain plans and programmes on the environment.
 This is often referred to as the Strategic Environmental Assessment (SEA) Directive.
-This directive is transposed into UK law through the Environmental Assessment of Plans and Programmes Regulations 2004 (the 'SEA Regulations') and it is these regulations that the plan must be compatible with to meet the Basic Conditions. - 1.11 The results of the screening opinion performed on the Plan by Northumberland County Council determined that a Habitats Regulation Assessment and a Strategic Environmental Assessment are required.
+This directive is transposed into UK law through the Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations) and it is these regulations that the Plan must be compatible with to meet the basic conditions. - 1.11 The results of the screening opinion performed on the Plan by Northumberland County Council determined that a Habitats Regulation Assessment and a Strategic Environmental Assessment were required.